fgitpush/Top-Laravel-Interview-Questions-Wiki/README.md

    **[⬆ Back to Top](#table-of-contents)**

-126. ### What are the popular React-specific linters?
+125	### How To Use Select Query In Laravel?
+Eloquent and QB?
+126	### What are Accessors and Mutators in Eloquent and why should you use them?

      ESLint is a popular JavaScript linter.
 There are plugins available that analyse specific code styles.
 One of the most common for React is an npm package called `eslint-plugin-react`.
 By default, it will check a number of best practices, with rules checking things from keys in iterators to a complete set of prop types.
 Another popular plugin is `eslint-plugin-jsx-a11y`, which will help fix common issues with accessibility.
 As JSX offers slightly different syntax to regular HTML, issues with `alt` text and `tabindex`, for example, will not be picked up by regular plugins.

    **[⬆ Back to Top](#table-of-contents)**

-127. ### How to make AJAX call and in which component lifecycle methods should I make an AJAX call?
+127	### How do I log an error?

      You can use AJAX libraries such as Axios, jQuery AJAX, and the browser built-in `fetch`.
 You should fetch data in the `componentDidMount()` lifecycle method.
 This is so you can use `setState()` to update your component when the data is retrieved.